vic2019/life-calendar/README.md

 ### Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+Some of the scripts that you can run in the project directory:

 `npm start`